Shortness of breath, or breathlessness, occurs when a person has difficulty taking in enough air to breathe. It can range from mild to severe.

 People can try this exercise whenever they feel short of breath, and they can repeat it throughout the day until they feel better.

 It is important to note that the quality and strength of the research into pursed lip breathing is very limited.
 Research into its effectiveness is ongoing.

 3. Finding a comfortable and supported position

 Finding a comfortable and supported position to stand or lie in can help someone relax and catch their breath.
-If shortness of breath is being caused by anxiety or by over-exertion, this treatment is particularly helpful.
+If shortness of breath is due to anxiety or overexertion, this remedy is particularly helpful.

 The following positions can relieve pressure on a person’s airways and improve their breathing:

-- sitting forwards in a chair, preferably with the head supported by a table
+- sitting forward in a chair, preferably using a table to support the head

-- leaning against a wall so the back is supported
+- leaning against a wall so that the back is supported

 - standing with the hands supported on a table, to take the weight off the feet